Skip to content

 • In 1997, The Untouchable was awarded the Lannan Literary Award.

-• In 2006, he was announced the winner of the Author of the Year award by the British Book Awards.
+• In 2006, the British Book Awards announced him as the Author of the Year award winner.

-• In 2007, he was awarded the Man Booker International Prize.
-In the same year made a fellow of the Royal Society of Literature.
+• In 2007, he was awarded the Man Booker International Prize and made a fellow of the Royal Society of Literature.

 • In 2011, he was awarded the Franz Kafka Prize from the Czech Republic.